pixel-pine/time-finder/backend/README.md

 You may need to stop the server and restart it in order to apply changes (follow below instructions):

-After you executed all these steps, and want to relaunch the development server, you only need these commands:
+After you executed all these steps, and want to relaunch the development server, you only need these commands (you do not need to activate venv if it is already activated!):

 ```

-python -m venv venv

 #for Windows:
 ./venv/Scripts/activate